louisesalas/acf-icomoon-integration/readme.md

 == Description ==

-ACF IcoMoon Integration allows you to use your custom IcoMoon icon sets within Advanced Custom Fields.
+Icon Picker using IcoMoon for ACF allows you to use your custom IcoMoon icon sets within Advanced Custom Fields.

 **Features:**